Skip to main content

 External Wallet Verification

-In order to verify the JWT Token(idToken) you need the wallet's address and the idToken obtained from the authenticateUser().
+To verify the JWT Token(idToken) you need the wallet address and the idToken obtained from the authenticateUser() function in your frontend.

 // Get user's Ethereum public address